 What Is Substack?

-Substack is an online newsletter publishing platform.
-It allows you to easily send newsletter emails to your subscribers.
+Substack is an online platform specifically designed for publishing newsletters.
+It makes it easy for you to send newsletter emails to your audience.

-You can have both paid and free subscriptions, and Substack receives a share of all your paid subscription fees.
+You can have both paid and free subscriptions, and Substack takes a percentage of any revenue you earn from your paid subscribers.
 In addition to newsletters, you also get a basic website and podcast hosting.

 With paid subscriptions, you can think of Substack as a Patreon alternative for newsletters.